AI-Studio-Helldiver/First_MLOPS_Pipeline/docs/CompletePipeline.md

 # CIFAR-10 Training Pipeline with ClearML

 This documentation provides a detailed guide on how to configure and run the CIFAR-10 training pipeline using ClearML.
-The pipeline automates the process from data upload to model evaluation, including a step for hyperparameter optimization (HPO).
+The pipeline automates the process from data upload to model evaluation.

 ## Overview